fsl0110/kiss-yourself/src/content/blog/1-kiss-yourself.md

 ...

+## Helpfull hints to KISS yourself

+> Our task must be to free ourselves by widening our circle of compassion to embrace all living creatures and the whole of nature and its beauty.
+(Albert Einstein)

+...

-Use everything everywhere all at once
+> Use everything everywhere all at once (Everything)